projectsbyif/openapis/pages/potential-design-patterns-for-open-apis-in-the-utilities-sector.md

-# Potential Design Patterns for Open APIs in the Utilities Sector
+# Potential design patterns for open APIs in the utilities sector

 The prototyping for this report uncovered several potential [design patterns](https://catalogue.projectsbyif.com) for solving different problems, from authentication to giving consent to controlling access and transparency.
 Many of these could be useful for designing services for open APIs in the wider utilities sector.